 If you’re struggling with keloids, you’re not alone.
 These troublesome scars affect up to 10% of people worldwide and can be a frustrating and difficult condition to manage.
-Luckily, there are dermatologists who specialize in keloids and can provide effective treatment options to help you regain confidence and comfort in your skin.
+Luckily, some dermatologists specialize in keloids and can provide effective treatment options to help you regain confidence and comfort in your skin.
 You might wonder at what age you should see a dermatologist for such conditions.

-Dermatologists who specialize in keloids have a wealth of knowledge and experience in the diagnosis and treatment of this condition.
-They understand the unique challenges that come with keloids and can provide personalized treatment plans to suit your specific needs.
-From topical creams and injections to surgical removal, these experts have a range of tools at their disposal to help you achieve the best possible outcome.
+Dermatologists specializing in keloids have a wealth of knowledge and experience in diagnosing and treating this condition.
+They understand the unique challenges of keloids and can provide personalized treatment plans to suit your specific needs.
+From topical creams and injections to surgical removal, these experts have various tools to help you achieve the best possible outcome.
 Many have been proactively adopting and discussing best practices for patient engagement and education, including physician use of social media.

 What is a Keloid?

 A keloid is a type of abnormal scar tissue that forms at the site of a skin injury.
 Unlike normal scars, keloids can grow beyond the boundaries of the original wound and can be raised, thick, and rubbery in texture.
-These scars can be unsightly, itchy, and painful, and can even limit movement if they occur in areas like the joints.
+These scars can be unsightly, itchy, and painful and can even limit movement if they occur in areas like the joints.
 The Mayo Clinic provides further insights into keloid formation and management.

-Keloids can form on any part of the body but are most commonly found on the chest, back, shoulders, and earlobes.
+Keloids can form on any body part but are most commonly found on the chest, back, shoulders, and earlobes.
 They are more common in people with darker skin tones and can affect up to 10% of people worldwide.
-While keloids are not dangerous and do not pose a threat to a person’s overall health, they can be a source of discomfort and embarrassment.
+While keloids are not dangerous and do not threaten a person’s overall health, they can be a source of discomfort and embarrassment.

-The exact cause of keloids is not fully understood, but it is believed to be related to an overproduction of collagen, which is the protein responsible for giving skin its structure and elasticity.
+The exact cause of keloids has yet to be fully understood.
+Still, it is believed to be related to an overproduction of collagen, the protein responsible for giving skin its structure and elasticity.
 When the body produces too much collagen in response to an injury, it can lead to the formation of a keloid.
 Other factors that may increase the risk of keloids include genetics, age, and gender.

 Keloids can develop from any type of skin injury, including burns, cuts, piercings, tattoos, and surgical incisions.
 However, not everyone who experiences a skin injury will develop a keloid.
 The risk of developing a keloid can be higher if the wound is under tension, such as in a joint, or if the wound becomes infected.